iyanuyags/Azure-Role-Based-Access-Control/README.md

 All resources were deployed in the **West US** region.

-## Lab Objectives
+## Objectives

-- Create Senior Admins group and add Joseph Price using the Azure Portal
+- Create a Senior Admins group and add Oluwatobi Emmanuel using the Azure Portal
-- Create Junior Admins group and add Isabel Garcia using the PowerShell
+- Create a Junior Admins group and add Oluwatobi Babalola using PowerShell
-- Create Service Desk group and add Dylan Williams using the Azure CLI
+- Create a Service Desk group and add Eneattah Ogebe using the Azure CLI
 - Assign Virtual Machine Contributor role to the Service Desk group
-- Test the implemented access control
+- Verify the implemented access controls by reviewing role assignments

-## Technologies & Services Used
+## Technologies Used

 - Microsoft Entra ID (Azure AD)
 - Azure Role-Based Access Control (RBAC)